Security Controls for AI Stacks

 Credential proxy (proxy token, vault injection)Credential Proxy PatternDeveloping — multi-tool convergence confirms this is load-bearing

-Verdict: mature options exist; integration discipline (action-to-identity tracing) is what distinguishes well-postured organizations from exposed ones.
-The Credential Proxy Pattern for AI Agents has independently converged across 5+ tools in the OpenClaw ecosystem — a strong signal that credential exposure (not just credential rotation) is a distinct control gap.
+Verdict: mature options exist; integration discipline (action-to-identity tracing) distinguishes well-postured organizations from exposed ones.
+The Credential Proxy Pattern for AI Agents has independently converged across five or more tools in the OpenClaw ecosystem, a signal that credential exposure, not only credential rotation, is a distinct control gap.
 See Emerging Cybersecurity Practices for Agentic AI Applications.

 2. Observability layer (mature)

-What it does: turns the agent from a black box into a glass box; traces reasoning, tool calls, and identities.
+This layer turns the agent from a black box into a glass box, tracing reasoning, tool calls, and identities.

 ControlPageStatus